 Fellows evaluate and follow a variety of new patients while developing a patient panel they will follow during the second and third years.
 For each patient the fellow has an hour to evaluate the new history, physical exam, laboratory studies and develop an assessment and plan.
 A full 30 minutes is scheduled to discuss the case re-evaluate the patient, formulate a plan with the attending physician and the family.
 Teaching is a priority and feedback immediate.
-Outpatient rotations are arranged in Dermatology, Skeletal Dysplasia, Orthopedics, and Adult Rheumatology Clinics.
+Outpatient rotations are arranged in Dermatology, Skeletal Dysplasia, Immunology, Orthopedics, and Adult Rheumatology Clinics.

-During 6-8 months the fellow conducts inpatient rounds, and consultations, teaches residents, and ensures all patient care plans are carried out.
+During the first 6-8 months the fellow conducts inpatient rounds, and consultations, teaches residents, and ensures all patient care plans are carried out.
 Telephone consultations are performed for primary care physicians from all over the Northwest and Alaska.

 Fellows perform between 2 and 10 joint injections per month in clinic and in the outpatient procedure center while the patients are under general anesthesia.

 Two mornings each week are dedicated to education.
 Fellows attend Rheumatology Grand Rounds, Journal Club, and Fellows Lectures at the University of Washington as well as multi-disciplinary didactic sessions at Seattle Children’s Hospital.
 Weekly Rheumatology Team Meetings and Morbidity/Mortality conferences are held during which the fellows present patient histories for discussion.
 Extra time is spent reading and meeting with potential research mentors.
 Fellows attend the annual meeting of the American College of Rheumatology each Fall.
 Fellows also attend the Childhood Arthritis and Rheumatology Research Alliance Conference (CARRA) meeting each spring.

 Fellows solidify clinical and team leadership skills.
 Fellows develop research skills through conducting a project in either basic/translational laboratory investigation or clinical investigation.
 Each fellow develops a hypothesis-driven research project culminating in publication of a manuscript or grant proposal.